Hierarchical Message-Passing Graph Neural Networks: Conclusion and Future Work

-This paper has presented a novel \textit{Hierarchical Message-passing Graph Neural Networks} framework.
-It deals with two critical limitations of the flat message passing in existing GNN models, i.e., they are costly in capturing global information and infeasible in encoding meso- and macro-level graph semantics.
-We presented the first implementation of the proposed framework, HC-GNN, based on hierarchical communities detected from the graph.
-Extensive experiments conducted on eight graph datasets show that HC-GNN can consistently outperform state-of-the-art GNN models in three tasks, including node classification, link prediction, and community detection.
-We further showed that HC-GNN can lead to satisfying performance under settings of transductive, inductive, and few-shot learning.
-In fact, the proposed hierarchical message-passing GNN provides model flexibility.
-For instance, it allows different choices and customised designs of the hierarchical structure.
-In addition, recent advances in GNN techniques, such as hyperbolic space~\cite{CYRL19} and disentanglement~\cite{MCKWZ19}, can be incorporated into our framework.
+This paper has presented a novel \textit{Hierarchical Message-passing Graph Neural Networks} (HMGNNs) framework, which deals with two critical deficiencies of the \textit{flat} message passing mechanism in existing GNN models, i.e., the limited ability for information aggregation over long-range and infeasible in encoding meso- and macro-level graph semantics.
+Following this innovative idea, we further presented the first implementation, \textit{Hierarchical Community-aware Graph Neural Network} (HC-GNN), with the assistance of a hierarchical communities detection algorithm.
+The theoretical analysis confirms HC-GNN's significant ability in capturing long-range interactions without introducing heavy computation complexity.
+Extensive experiments conducted on $9$ datasets show that HC-GNN can consistently outperform state-of-the-art GNN models in $3$ tasks, including node classification, link prediction, and community detection, under settings of transductive, inductive, and few-shot learning.
+Furthermore, the proposed hierarchical message-passing GNN provides model flexibility.
+For instance, it friendly allows different choices and customised designs of the hierarchical structure, and it incorporates well with advanced flat GNN encoders to obtain more impressive results.
+That said, the HMGNNs could be easily applied to work as a general practical framework to boost downstream tasks with arbitrary hierarchical structure and encoder.

-The proposed hierarchical message-passing GNNs provide a good starting point for exploiting graph hierarchy in GNN models.
-In the near future, we aim to incorporate the learning of the hierarchical structure into the model optimisation of GNNs such that a better hierarchy can be searched on-the-fly.
-It is also interesting to extend our framework for heterogeneous networks.
+The proposed hierarchical message-passing GNNs provide a good starting point for exploiting graph hierarchy with GNN models.
+In the future, we aim to incorporate the learning of the hierarchical structure into the model optimisation of GNNs such that a better hierarchy can be searched on the fly.
+Moreover, it is also interesting to extend our framework for heterogeneous networks.